The following professionals lent their expertise to this article:

 Certificate In Practical Nursing – Hardon Education

 While the Certificate in Practical Nursing program at Hardon Education requires in-person learning, labs, simulations, and clinical experiences, this selective program is designed to prepare students for a fast-paced career as a Licensed Practical Nurse.
 The program requires 4, 12-week quarter terms of study, and prepares students for the National Council Licensure Examination for the Practical Nurse (NCLEX-PN) and the Indiana licensing process.
-Hardon Education’s Certificate in Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), The Indiana State Board of Nursing (ISBN), the Indiana Board for Proprietary Education, and the Indiana Commission for Higher Education.
+Hardon Education’s Certificate in Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and The Indiana State Board of Nursing (ISBN).

 Duration: 1 year